-From time to time, we may become involved in various other lawsuits and legal proceedings that arise in the ordinary course of our business.
+From time to time, we may become involved in lawsuits and various other legal proceedings that arise in the ordinary course of our business.
 Litigation is subject to inherent uncertainties and an adverse result in any such litigation that may arise from time to time that may harm our business.
-As of November 6, 2023, we are unaware of any legal proceedings or claims that we believe would or could have, individually or in the aggregate, a material adverse effect on us.
+As of November 6, 2023 May 10, 2024, we are unaware of not party to any legal proceedings or claims that we believe would or could have, individually or in the aggregate, a material adverse effect on us.
 Regardless of outcomes, however, any such proceedings or claims may nonetheless impose a significant burden on management and employees and may come with costly defense costs or unfavorable preliminary interim rulings.